 HTC Vive and Oculus Rift ruled the roost in VR for a few years, but now other manufacturers are starting to catch up.
 While many of the alternative VR headsets using Microsoft's Windows Mixed Reality platform are difficult to recommend over the Rift, Samsung's revamped Odyssey headset is a great option.

 Samsung’s new Odyssey+ device has the same screen resolution of the Vive Pro and can run high-end VR games and experiences, including Steam games, but without the need for external sensors as those used with the Vive.
-This is because tracking is integrated directly into the headset - just like it is on the Mirage Solo.
-It's not quite as wide-ranging as the Vive, but it has a great price and it's more convenient to set up.
+This is because tracking is integrated directly into the headset.
+It's not quite as wide-ranging as the Vive, but it has a great price (and is also frequently on sale) and it's more convenient to set up.